owalsdor/ccpm-os/README.md

 git clone https://github.com/owalsdor/ccpm-os.git
 ```

-2. Copy the subfolders of /commands, /skills to .cursor/commands and .cursor/skills.
+2. Copy the subfolders of /commands, /skills and /rules to .cursor/commands, .cursor/skills and .cursor/rules.
 Copy .cursorrules to the same level as .cursor.

 3. That's it.
 Cursor automatically detects:
    - **Commands** in `commands/` — available as slash commands in chat (type `/` to see them)
    - **Skills** in `skills/` — referenced by commands automatically
-   - **Rules** in `.cursorrules` — applied as workspace-level instructions
+   - **Rules** in `.cursorrules` and `rules/` — applied as workspace-level and project-level instructions

 4. For **MCP servers** (e.g., Webex), see `mcp/webex/README.md` for build and auth instructions, then add the server in **Cursor Settings > Features > MCP**.